• Skip to primary navigation

 Swearing Allegiance to the Southern Cross (Eureka Rebellion)

-Various articles relating to the Eureka Rebellion of 1854, the Battle of the Eureka Stockade (3rd December 1854), the subsequent Eureka trials, and some of the leading people involved (arranged in chronological order).
+Various items relating to the Eureka Rebellion of 1854, the Battle of the Eureka Stockade (3rd December 1854), the subsequent Eureka trials, and some of the leading people involved (arranged in chronological order).
 Ballaarat [14 November 1854] An article regarding some of … [Read more...] about The Eureka Rebellion

-Filed Under: IAC significant events, topics Tagged With: Eureka Rebellion, Eureka Stockade, Eureka trials and Eureka prisoners, significant events and commemorative dates
+Filed Under: IAC significant events, IAC topics Tagged With: Eureka Rebellion, Eureka Stockade, Eureka trials and Eureka prisoners, significant events and commemorative dates

 The Melbourne Cup [horse race]